ThingPulse/esp8266-weather-station-color/README.md

  * Json Streaming Parser by Daniel Eichhorn
  * simpleDSTadjust by neptune2

-You also need to get an key for the Wunderground API: [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/)
+You also need to get a key for the Wunderground API: [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/)

 ## Settings
 Please have a good look at the [settings.h](./settings.h) file.
 It offers config options for: